Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 ## Why this belongs in the infrastructure case

-This presentation is useful because it makes several things easier to say clearly.
+Acknowledging these scripts makes several things easier to say clearly.

 First, it shows that SignWriting exists in a real field rather than in isolation.